vasudevanv/uberuno/index.md

 * At the end of the game, the Green One counts as one word card.

 ### Russian

-* All the rules from Old School apply, but the magnitude of their action is determined by "Russian Roulette".
+The action of the ones remains the same as old school, except the magnitude of their action is determined by "Russian Roulette".
-   * Red One : The player flips a card from the top of the deck to determine the number of cards to give away.
+The player flips a card from the top of the draw pile and this determines the magnitude of the action.

+####Red One
+To determine the number of cards to give away the player flips a card from the top of the deck until a numbered card is reached.
 If the number is greater than the number of cards in the player's hand, the player must draw up to that number of cards.

+####Yellow One
-   * Yellow One : The player flips a card from the top of the deck and exchanges their hand.
-Consequences are as follows
+The player flips a card from the top of the deck and the consequences are as follows If the drawn card is
-      * Numbered Card : The player draws that many cards.
+  * Numbered Card : The player exchanges their hand for that many cards.
-      * Major : The player draws 4 more cards than they originally had
+  * Major : The player exchanges their hand for 4 more cards than they originally had
-      * Minor : The player draws 2 more cards than they originally had
+  * Minor : The player exchanges their hand for 2 more cards than they originally had
-      * Reverse : The player draws as many cards as the previous player has in their hand.
+  * Reverse : The player exchanges their hand for as many cards as the previous player has in their hand.
-      * Skip : The player draws as many cards as the next player has in their hand.
+  * Skip : The player exchanges theur hand for as many cards as the next player has in their hand.
   * Change Hands : The player draws the original # of cards and changes their entire hand with another player.
 It can be blocked by the receiving player.
-      * Wild : The player draws the original # of cards and then changes hands.
-It cannot be blocked by the receiving player.
+  * Wild : The player exchanges their hand for the same # of cards and then changes hands.
+It cannot be blocked by the receiving player unless they have the joker.
   * Yellow #1 : Blocks the original Yellow #1.

 ### Buddy system